- Inefficiency and Terminal Velocity

 The above suggests that terminal velocities in outer space vary depending on the size of the object resisted.
 So what is the terminal velocity of our spaceships if they provide a much larger front to movement through space?
 Their terminal velocities are probably much less than c.
 The terminal velocity of our ship (or probe) is important, because it determines how long it will take us to get to Proxima Centauri’s goldilocks planet (if it exists).

-By this line of thinking, our spaceship accelerates to its terminal velocity in space and then it can accelerate no more.
-The math says as our spaceship accelerates through space, its relationship with the space it impacts creates a higher curvature and higher mass than its rest mass.
+By this line of thinking, our spaceship accelerates to its terminal velocity in space and then, it can accelerate no more.
+The math says as our spaceship accelerates through space, its relationship with the space it impacts creates a higher curvature and higher mass than its mass at lower velocities.
 At terminal velocity through other fluids, the projectile continues to move only at that velocity.
-It is not just the fuel it carries that determines its ability to increase velocity, but the resistance to its movement in outer space that dominates).
+It is not just the fuel it carries that determines its ability to increase velocity, but the resistance to its movement in outer space that dominates (at certain high accelerations)).

 - Massive objects in outer space

 In the same way the expanding, residual energetic energy in space takes the path of least resistance around small particles/energy-packets/high-curvature-objects, the universe expands around and away from them.
 Why do I say “away from them?”
 Because the denser the object, the more difficulty it has of being moved as the universe expands (it may be that the universe expands very little between us and Proxima.
 At least, we hope so, or interstellar travel would be near impossible for us).
 For an explanation of how we can think about the inertia (resistance to movement) of dense and massive objects read below about the oscillation of matter.

 - Oscillation of Matter